-Frances Dana Barker was born near Marietta, Ohio, the daughter of farmers Elizabeth Dana and Col. Joseph Barker, she was the tenth of eleven children.
-Baker wrote that her woman suffrage work began when she was ten years old, in 1818.
-She helped her father make barrels and her work was so well executed that her father praised her work, but then lamented her "accident of gender."
-Gage wrote that this was a turning point for her, the incident bringing up hatred to the limitations of sex and laying the foundation for her activism.
+Frances Dana Barker was born near Marietta, Ohio, the daughter of farmers Elizabeth Dana and Col. Joseph Barker, the tenth of eleven children.
+Baker wrote that her woman suffrage work began when she was ten years old in 1818.
+She helped her father make barrels, and her work was so well executed that her father praised her work but then lamented her "accident of gender."
+Gage wrote that this was a turning point for her, the incident bringing up hatred for the limitations of sex and laying the foundation for her activism.

-She worked closely with Susan B. Anthony and Elizabeth Cady Stanton, along with other leaders of the early women's rights movement in the United States.
-She was among the first to champion voting rights for all citizens without regard to race or gender and was a particularly outspoken supporter of giving newly freed Black women the franchise during Reconstruction, along with Black men who had formerly been slaves.
+She worked closely with Susan B. Anthony, Elizabeth Cady Stanton, and other leaders of the early women's rights movement in the United States.
+She was among the first to champion voting rights for all citizens regardless of race or gender.
+She was a particularly outspoken supporter of giving newly freed Black women the franchise during Reconstruction, along with Black men who had formerly been slaves.
 Frances Dana Baker Gage died on November 10, 1884.